Advertisement

 Foundational Pillars of a Strong Financial Plan

-The final, and often overlooked, pillar of a comprehensive financial plan is robust risk management and forward-thinking estate planning.
-Building wealth is only half the battle; protecting it is equally important.
-Risk management involves creating a safety net to shield your financial plan from life’s unexpected events.
-This is primarily achieved through adequate insurance coverage.
-Health insurance protects you from crippling medical bills, disability insurance provides an income if you're unable to work, and life insurance offers financial security for your dependents in your absence.
-An emergency fund, typically holding three to six months' worth of living expenses, is another critical component of this safety net.
-Beyond protecting your present, estate planning ensures your assets are distributed according to your wishes after you're gone.
-This involves creating a will, establishing trusts, and designating beneficiaries for your accounts.
-Proper estate planning can minimize taxes, avoid lengthy legal processes for your heirs, and provide you with peace of mind knowing that your legacy will be preserved and your loved ones will be cared for.
-It is the ultimate act of financial stewardship.
+Another crucial (and too oft-neglected) corner of a well-hewn comprehensive plan is strong risk management and proactive estate planning.
+Like anything worth striving for, wealth is something you want to build and protect.
+Management of risk involves contriving a safety net to protect your financial plan from life’s unforeseen challenges.
+This is attained mostly through sufficient insurance coverage.
+Health insurance protects you and your family against burdensome medical costs, disability insurance pays out an income if you become unable to work and life insurance offers a financial cushion for your dependents should something happen to you.
+A rainy day fund usually three to six months of living expenses is also a crucial part of this safety net.
+In addition to protecting your family now, estate planning also provides for how you want your property distributed after you’re gone.
+This will include a will, setting up trusts, and assigning beneficiaries to your accounts.
+The right estate plan can reduce taxes, prevent a long and draining legal process for your heirs, and give you the peace of mind that comes with knowing your legacy will be protected and that the ones you love will be taken care of.
+It is money management at its best.

 Latest finance news